Application Deadline: January 15 for entry autumn quarter

 - Required file format: PDF

 Required for applicants whose native language is not English.
-For more information about English Language Proficiency requirements and ways to demonstrate English proficiency, see UW Graduate School — Understanding the Application Process and UW Graduate School Memo 8 – Graduate School English Language Proficiency Requirements.
+For more information about English Language Proficiency requirements and ways to demonstrate English proficiency, see UW Graduate School — Understanding the Application Process and UW Graduate School English Proficiency Requirements.

 If you will demonstrate proficiency through the TOEFL or IELTS test, below are the minimum required scores for admission.
 Official scores must be received by the application deadline, therefore is strongly recommended that applicants take the test by December 15.